-Out of 170 CCC companies serving in Pennsylvania, only 18 served African American men.
-The enrollees of those camps came from Washington D.C., Texas, Maryland, Tennessee, Georgia, Delaware, New York, Virginia, and various regions of Pennsylvania.
+Out of 170 CCC companies serving in Pennsylvania, only 18 served Black men.
+The enrollees of those camps came from states including Washington D.C., Texas, Maryland, Tennessee, Georgia, Delaware, New York, Virginia, and various regions of Pennsylvania.
+The segregated camps often had a letter "C" designation after the company's number to denote, "Colored."
+The same can be said for the "veteran" CCC camps which were denoted by a "V." Over 25,000 veterans of WWI were selected by the Veterans Administration to work special "Veteran Camps" with no restrictions on age or marital status.
+Pennsylvania had 19 of these camps.